No Coke

-"No Coke" is a song recorded by Sweden-based musician and producer Dr Alban.
-It was originally released as the B-side of the 12" version of his debut single "Hello Afrika" and became the second single off his debut album, Hello Afrika (1990).
-Released in November 1990, the song was a hit in several European countries and reached number-one in Sweden.
-To date, it is one of Dr Alban's most successful songs, along with "It's My Life" and "Sing Hallelujah".
+"No Coke" is a song recorded by Sweden-based musician and producer Dr. Alban.
+It was originally released as the B-side of the 12-inch version of his debut single, "Hello Afrika", and became the second single off his debut album, Hello Afrika (1990).
+Released in November 1990, the song was a hit in several European countries and reached number one in Sweden.
+To date, it is one of Dr. Alban's most successful songs, along with "It's My Life" and "Sing Hallelujah".
 It was produced by Denniz Pop, who recorded the song's signature bassline using a Roland Juno-106 synthesizer.
-The song is performed in English and the lyrics describe a tragic event outside Alban's nightclub Alphabet Street in Stockholm.
-In November 2017, it was the topic at SVT:s Hitlåtens historia.
+The song is performed in English, and the lyrics describe a tragic event outside Dr. Alban's nightclub Alphabet Street in Stockholm.
+In November 2017, it was the topic of SVT's Hitlåtens historia.

 Critical reception

 Larry Flick from Billboard viewed the song as a "cleverly written anti-drug anthem", "particularly potent and U.S. club-friendly."
 He added that "pure (and clever) toasting is woven into a fabric of accessible hip-hop and reggae threads" and concluded that the song is "a brilliant piece of work".